 LuaSnip and working with snippets

 In the previous part of this guide we installed the LuaSnip plugin and connected it to our nvim-cmp completion engine.
 In this section I want to give a range of examples of what we can do with snippets.
 I’ll try to be a little bit pedagogical, and give you enough information to be able to write your own.
-If you want to really dive into this and learn to make complex snippets you should read the LuaSnip documentation, look at this LuaSnip for LaTeX guide, and check out the wiki for some cool examples that other people have come up with!
+If you want to learn more, in addition to the LuaSnip documentation and this LuaSnip for LaTeX guide, I think this video series by TJ DeVries is a great introduction.
+After that, be sure to check out the wiki for some cool examples that other people have come up with!
 But I want to emphasize: even basic snippets are extremely powerful!

 So, what are snippets?
 They are templates for the kind of boilerplate code and markup that makes LaTeX both an extremely powerful language and a bit tedious to write.
 In LuaSnip a snippet is basically made up of a series of “nodes” – these nodes can be as simple as chunks of text (“text nodes”) and text that can be edited (“insert nodes”), or they can be complex objects that invoke potentially recursive functions to dynamically generate whole sequences of other nodes.
 Below I’ll give a few examples of the way that we can use this functionality to make writing LaTeX much (much?) faster.
 Each description will be preceded by a visual example showing both the actual keys I’m pressing and what happens in the editor – hopefully that makes the power of these snippets a bit more visceral.